Common Construction Site Injuries

 These policies will generally relate to timely reporting of injuries to a person in authority, filling out some sort of incident record, and seeking medical help and obtaining a certificate.

-It is important to note that construction has a high rate of self-employed workers, who typically have different processes to follow than individuals who are employed by a business.
+It is important to note that construction does have a high rate of self-employed workers, who typically have different processes to follow than individuals who are employed by a business.

 Compensation will generally need to be addressed with the insurance provider in these cases.

-Personal safety is something that should be a high priority on any work site.
-Keys to avoiding injuries include:
+Of course Personal safety regardless of who employs you is something that should be a high priority on any work site.
+Always take note that you;

 Construction site injuries have been shown to have a higher incidence of serious injuries causing workers to be off the job for one week or more.